scholacantorum/public-site/sing/index.md

 Historic **Schola Cantorum Silicon Valley** welcomes new singers for its 60th season!

 <h2>Auditions</h2>
 <p>Schola Cantorum will next welcome new singers in January 2024.
-Singers will have the opportunity to meet members of the choir and experience the joy and energy of Schola Cantorum.
+Prospective singers are invited to an open rehearsal at 7:30 p.m. on Monday, January 8, 2024 to meet members of the choir and experience the joy and energy of Schola Cantorum.
 Singers who are interested in joining will then be invited to schedule a one-on-one vocal interview/audition with the Artistic Director.
-Check back with us in December for more details.
 </p>

 <p>Vocal interviews include scales, pitch-matching, sight-reading exercises, and a one-minute unaccompanied excerpt of a song.
 An aria, art song, folksong, or musical theater selection is preferred and it does not need to be memorized.
 Here is a short video where our Artistic Director, Buddy James, discusses the audition process.</p>